voiceflow/runtime-client-js/README.md

 });
 ```

-13. After each interaction method call, invoke `context.isEnding()` to check if the conversation has ended.
-When a conversation has ended, any calls to interaction methods - except `.start()` - will throw an exception.
+6. Call `context.isEnding()` to check if the conversation has ended after each interaction method call.
+When a conversation ends, any calls to interaction methods - except `.start()` - will throw an exception.
-14. Call `.start()` again if you want to restart the conversation from the beginning.
+7. Call `.start()` again to restart the conversation.

 ```js
 async(() => {